n-kostadinov/n-kostadinov.github.io/_posts/2017-01-29-implementing-neural-network-from-scratch.md

 ![Neural Network Predictions](/assets/images/bike_share_data_predictions.jpg){:class="img-responsive"}

-As you can see, you can easily implement a neural network from scratch that could get you pretty descent predictions for some real world problems.
+As you can see, you can easily implement a neural network from scratch that could get you pretty decent predictions for some real world problems.